sudo-bmitch/presentations/oss-maintainer-2026/presentation.md

 - Instead of only saying "no" to a contribution, I'm trying to say:
   - "Thanks for the PR, but it's not something I'm willing to maintain.
 I encourage you to maintain your own fork in case others find it useful."
 - Maybe one day I'll change my mind, turning that "no" into a "yes".
+- And hopefully, instead of being upset, imagine walking in the shoes of another.

 ---